gtag('config', 'UA-113861515-1');

 Eliminate Excessive Nutrients in LCO’s Water

 Phosphorus reduction is essential, especially from the discharges from the cranberry marshes on LCO’s shores.
 Property owners are encouraged to carefully monitor their septic systems, provide shoreland buffers, and limit impervious surfaces.
 COLA and the LCO Tribe have been working with the WDNR since 2016 to establish a lower phosphorus standard, termed a “Site Specific Criterion” (SSC), for the LCO lakes (excluding Musky Bay).
-Protection is ineffective using the current standard of 15 µg/L, and the new proposed standard is 10 µg/L. The proposed SSC should be approved in early 2023.
-Any enforcement of the new SSC will require a renewed commitment from the WDNR, EPA, and others to protect LCO’s water quality.
+The site-specific criterion (SSC) of 10 μg/L for phosphorus for Lac Courte Oreilles was finally approved by the Wisconsin State Legislature following the recommendation of WDNR’s Natural Resources Board and Governor Evers.

 More …